 Brand A and B exhibit significant unneeded suspension rise when clearing the initial ledge.
 This is extremely unhelpful as it indicates the rear suspension is extending significantly at the bump - the complete opposite of absorbing it.
 What is not shown in the graphs is the difficulty the rider faces to force the rear wheel over the ledge through significantly increased pedaling effort.

 Similar to Test 1, Brand C, with its low anti squat performs quite well when it comes to clearing the ledge.
 However, the lack of anti-squat is exposed as pedaling force is applied after the ledge.
 Initially the suspension compresses significantly as the low anti squat lets the chain force pulls the system down (using up around an extra 3rd of the systems travel below the sag point).
-Thereafter, when pedaling to build speed, the system oscillates more significantly than the VAST system, and that oscillation occurs in a sagged position due to the low anti squat the system provides around and below the sag point.
+Thereafter, when pedaling to build speed, the system oscillates more significantly than the Z-Link system, and that oscillation occurs in a sagged position due to the low anti squat the system provides around and below the sag point.